Atahar08/Knowledge-Representation/Knowledge-Representation-main/README.md

 ## Clue-Style Logical Reasoning Game in Python

-This project demonstrates a *Clue*-style logical deduction game using propositional logic.
-It employs concepts from AI Knowledge Representation and Logical Reasoning to model and solve the game.
-The program utilizes a custom `logic.py` module to represent symbols and sentences and performs logical inferences to determine the possible outcomes of the game.
+This project uses propositional logic to illustrate a logical deduction game in the vein of *Clue*.
+It models and solves the game using ideas from logical reasoning and AI knowledge representation.
+To represent symbols and words, the program uses a bespoke `logic.py` module.
+It then makes logical deductions to ascertain the game's potential outcomes.

 ## Table of Contents
 - [Overview](#overview)